Home Made Dog Treats

 Garlic powder is ok for dogs?
 I thought alums (like onion and garlic I thought) were not good for dogs?
 Anyhow.
 Great recipe!
 I need little treats like these in hand, trainer treats are so expensive, and it gets so messy breaking up the jerky type treats with my hands.
 Thanks for the post.

-• Garlic powder and fresh garlic in moderate amounts are okay for dogs to eat, and most dogs love the flavour.
+• Garlic powder and fresh garlic in small amounts are okay for dogs to eat, and most dogs love the flavour.
 The amount in this recipe is very small.
 But you can certainly skip the garlic if you are not comfortable with it.
 Dogs love the treats without it, too.
 They are pretty economical and you know exactly what is in them; a win-win for sure!
 Glad you like the post and hope your dog enjoys these quick to make and delicious treats!
 Happy training!

 Leave a Reply